yashdwi05/alert_manager/README.md

 This project implements an Alert Manager system to handle alerts programmatically.
 It receives alerts, enriches the data, and takes actions such as sending notifications to Slack.

+###Prerequisites
+- Docker
+- Kubernetes cluster
+- kubectl configured to interact with your Kubernetes cluster
+- Prometheus

 ### Architecture

 <img width="737" alt="image" src="https://github.com/user-attachments/assets/eb2a6597-ce6e-4b96-90a3-102582e6c76d">